Reduced Implication-bias Logic Loss for Neuro-Symbolic Learning: Implication Bias

-The following case is designed to illustrate the impact of implication bias during the training process.
-In this case, the dataset is constructed from four clusters.
+This case is designed to illustrate the impact of implication bias during the training process.
+The dataset is constructed from four clusters.
 Each data point in this dataset has two attributes: \begin{quote}